MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 Dependencies
 ------------

-This generic C module require some specific modules:
+This generic C module requires some specific modules:

 * Path and Gradient require a C module specific to a platform (to a GPU format).
 * Font requires the Freetype library and optionally the Harfbuzz library to manage the :ref:`complex layout <section_vg_font_complex>`.